 Develop a strong pack plan for the next year by identifying new adult leadership before it is needed.
 Objective #10, Volunteer Opportunities: The pack will be proactive in providing volunteer opportunities and recruiting leadership helps explain this.
 If the pack develops a list of tasks to fulfill the pack program developed in Objective # 1 and provides families an opportunity to select volunteer tasks the pack is at Bronze level.
-If returning dens have leadership prior to the start of the next program year (for school year 2022-23) and new dens have leaders recruited before October 31, 2022 (or within 30 days of den establishment) the pack is at Silver level.
-If the pack has a succession plan for Cubmaster and Committee Chair using the Recruiting Cub Scout Leaders brochure the pack is Gold.
-Place October 31 for recruiting new den Den Leaders and the date of the volunteer task selection event on the pack planning calendar.
+If returning dens have leadership prior to the start of the next program year (for school year 2023-24) and new dens have leaders recruited before October 31, 2023 (or within 30 days of den establishment) the pack is at Silver level.
+If the pack has a succession plan for Cubmaster and Committee Chair using the Recruiting Cub Scout Leaders brochure and has recruited one new leader, the pack is Gold.
+Place October 31 for recruiting new Den Leaders and the date of the volunteer task selection event on the pack planning calendar.